 3) It can also be seen in the antiquity

 For example the statues at mount Nemrut also show some form of less realistic illustrations.
-For example the eagle and the lion seated next to Antiochus’s statue aren’t very anatomically realistic, nor is the large eagle’s head as seen on the left.
+The eagle and the lion seated next to Antiochus’s statue aren’t very anatomically realistic, nor is the large eagle’s head as seen on the left.

 In conclusion I have to say that this post is in no way a critique of the previous reconstructions floating around the internet, even if by now it might seem as such.
 I am glad that artists put in the time and effort to reconstruct the flag, however we shouldn’t be afraid to look at them critically and improve when necessary.
 My main concern is that certain incorrect illustrations are used in popular media and take on a life of their own.
 I hope that in the future we will keep improving the illustrations of our ancient past, and I would invite our artists and historians to take on this challenge.
 So considering all of the above mentioned shapes, colors, styles and to the best of my artistic abilities I have reconstructed the following image of the flag/coat of arms of the Artaxiad royal dynasty.